Top 10 Thunderbird Alternatives to Try in 2025

 Security

-Front uses TLS 1.2 encryption and AES 256-bit encryption to protect user accounts.
-There are also other levels of protection available, such as multi-factor authentication and IP address access restrictions.
+Front implements enterprise-grade security measures including TLS 1.2 encryption and AES 256-bit encryption to protect user accounts.
+According to Front's security documentation, additional protection layers include multi-factor authentication and IP address access restrictions, meeting standards recommended by security organizations like NIST for business email security.

 Pricing

-Front offers only annual billing plans.
-The plans start at $19/month per user.
+Front offers only annual billing plans with pricing starting at the professional tier level.

 User reviews